Attraqt/xo-activities-gtm/README.md

 Before getting started, you might want to read our [📌 Getting started](https://attraqt.gitbook.io/developer-documentation/getting-started).

 # Pre-requisites
-- A GTM container configured (A well-maintained data layer will speed-up the process)
+- A GTM container (A well-maintained data layer will speed-up the process)
 - An Attraqt tracker key

 # Getting started